-Finding this pair is easy.
-A line drawn from Polaris to Eta Ursa Majoris (Alkaid, the star at the end of the handle of the Big Dipper) passes very near Kochab.
+Finding this pair is easy, if you look first for the Big Dipper and then Polaris.
+Use the two outer stars in the bowl of the Big Dipper to find Polaris, which marks the end of the handle of the Little Dipper.
+Kochab and Pherkad are in the bowl of the Little Dipper.
 Along with Polaris, Kochab and Pherkad are the only stars of Ursa Minor easily visible from most urban locations.

-Pherkad is not as large (a mere 15 times larger than the sun), but because it is much more massive and hotter than our star, it pumps out energy at 1100 times the rate.
-Actually, we should refer to it as Pherkad A to distinguish it from a nearby faint star, Pherkad B. The two are not related, but Pherkad B, barely visible to the unaided eye under very good conditions, is interesting in itself – it has at least one planet orbiting it.
+Pherkad is not as large (a mere 15 times larger than our sun), but because it is much more massive and hotter than our star, it pumps out energy at 1,100 times the rate.
+Actually, we should refer to it as Pherkad A to distinguish it from a nearby faint star, Pherkad B. These two are not related gravitationally, either, by the way.
+Pherkad B is barely visible to the unaided eye under very good dark sky conditions.

 The name Kochab is derived from an Arabic title that apparently refers to its nearness to the north celestial pole, and in fact about 3000 years ago it was closer to the pole than Polaris.